chaosprint/glicol/README.md

 https://github.com/chaosprint/glicol/tree/main/rs/bela

-### 👀 Video demos
+### 👀 Video Demos

-You can also watch some video demos on [this YouTube playlist](https://youtube.com/playlist?list=PLT4REhRBWaOOrLQxCg5Uw97gEpN-woo1c).
+> You can also watch some video demos on [this YouTube playlist](https://youtube.com/playlist?list=PLT4REhRBWaOOrLQxCg5Uw97gEpN-woo1c).

 ## Philosophy of Glicol